British Steel (album)

-Overview
+Musical style

 British Steel saw the band reprise the commercial sound they had established on Killing Machine.
 This time, they abandoned some of the dark lyrical themes which had been prominent on their previous releases, but some of it still remains.
 In a June 2017 appearance on Sirius radio podcast "Rolling Stone Music Now," Rob Halford said the band may have been inspired by AC/DC on some tracks after supporting them on a European tour in 1979.
 British Steel was recorded at Tittenhurst Park, home of former Beatle Ringo Starr, after a false start at Startling Studios, also located on the grounds of Tittenhurst Park, due to the band preferring Starr's house to the recording studio itself.
 Digital sampling was not yet widely available at the time of recording, so the band used analog recording of smashing milk bottles to be included in "Breaking the Law", as well as various sounds in "Metal Gods" produced by billiard cues and trays of cutlery.

-It is the first Judas Priest album to feature drummer Dave Holland, and it was released in the UK at a discount price of £3.99, with the advertisements in the music press bearing the legend "British Steal".
-The songs "Breaking the Law", "United", and "Living After Midnight" were released as singles.
+Halford said about "Metal Gods" in a Billboard article: "I'm a bit of a science-fiction fan, and I think I got the lyrics from that world-robots and sci-fi and metal gods, just by word association.
+It's a statement against Big Brother or something, about these metal gods that were taking over".
+Guitarist K. K. Downing said: "When we were recording that track we had loads and loads of fun trying to make it sound as metal as we can.
+We were shaking cutlery trays in front of the microphones to create the sound of metal marching feet".
+Halford added: "In those days there wasn't an Internet, so you couldn't go online and download samples.
+So we would whip a piece of guitar chord on a flight case or swish a pool cue in front of a microphone for the audio effects.
+I lifted and dropped that cutlery tray 100 times, I think".
+Downing also added: "Ringo Starr actually owned the house when we were there, so we would go around to see what Ringo had that we could put on our record.
+So I guess it's Ringo's knives and forks that created the true 'Metal Gods' sound, which is pretty funny to realise".